-If you qualify for an exclusion, you have to complete and submit Form 982 to reduce your tax attributes.
+If you qualify for an exclusion, you must complete and submit Form 982.
 It may not be easy.
-The title of the form alone, “Reduction of Tax Attributes Due to Discharge of Indebtedness (and Section 1082 Basis Adjustment,” is intimidating.
+The title of the form alone, “Reduction of Tax Attributes Due to Discharge of Indebtedness and Section 1082 Basis Adjustment,” is intimidating.
 To help you get started, let’s take a look at two of the most common exclusions that apply.

 1. Debt Canceled in a Title 11 Bankruptcy Case

 You don’t have to pay tax on debt successfully discharged in bankruptcy.
 Title 11 refers to the section of the U.S. Code that’s referred to as the Bankruptcy Code.
 This doesn’t mean only debts wiped out in a Chapter 11 bankruptcy qualify for this exclusion.